-They are mostly women & children.
-Due to military conscription, Ukrainian men between the ages of 18-60 are not allowed to leave the country.
+They are mostly women and children.
+Due to military conscription, Ukrainian men between the ages of 18 to 60 are not allowed to leave the country.
 An estimated 90% of displaced Ukrainians are women and children.
 We estimate that 60% of the women have bachelor’s degrees and some professional experience.

-While many Ukrainian women will have skills and experience to lend to the U.S. workforce, they are oftentimes the sole caretaker for their families and may need vital childcare support to allow them to have time to prepare for job searching, learn English, and to up-skill or reskill if necessary.
-We encourage employers to consider providing additional support to women professionals in the form of wrap-around support as they resettle for childcare, housing, transportation.
+While many Ukrainian women will have skills and experience to lend to the U.S. workforce, they are oftentimes the sole caretaker of their families and may need vital childcare support to allow them time to prepare for job searching, learn English, and upskill or reskill if necessary.
+We encourage employers to consider providing additional aid to women professionals as they resettle in the form of wrap-around support for childcare, housing, and transportation.

 English proficiency may be a challenge.
 While some have high skill levels, we anticipate that English language proficiency will be a challenge for integrating into the country and culture, and a key work function challenge.
 They will need English language support and essential or soft skills/cultural training.

 In addition, soft or adaptive skills are just as important as “hard” technical skills in hiring.
-Employers should be upfront and explicit about the soft skills that are valued in the hiring process and workforce, and support soft skill training programs.
-This highlights an opportunity for employers, government programs, and nonprofits to provide more support to ensure success.
+Employers should be upfront and explicit about the soft skills that are valued in the hiring process and workforce, and support soft-skill training programs.
+This highlights an opportunity for employers, government programs, and nonprofits to provide more resources to ensure success.

-Talent-rich in Tech and IT.
+Talent-rich in tech and IT.
 Ukraine is a highly educated country.
 Ukrainian tech workers are well known in Eastern Europe and are a cause for major companies such as Google and Microsoft having operations in Ukraine prior to the current conflict.
-In fact, many Ukrainian tech workers were already operating in English for international companies and have since relocated to neighboring countries and re-hired by those same companies.
-Companies should consider hiring displaced English-speaking tech workers remotely.
+In fact, many Ukrainian tech workers were already operating in English for international companies and have since relocated to neighboring countries, being rehired by those same companies.
+Businesses should consider hiring displaced English-speaking tech workers remotely.

 ITPs are driven and loyal.
 Ninety percent of UpGlo program participants, including SIVs, are retained one year after hire into internships or full-time employment.